dresenhista/learning_credit_card_fraud/readme.md

 ![png](Credit%20Card%20Fraud%20detection_files/Credit%20Card%20Fraud%20detection_21_3.png)

-At this point we discarted the under sampling method, we still need to define what is fraud versus not, in another words what is the probability threshold that will classify a transaction as fraud versus not.
+At this point we **discarted the under sampling method,** however we still need to define what is fraud versus not, in another words what is the probability threshold that will classify a transaction as fraud versus not.
 We will use the function below to do it so.

 ```python